Susan Sontag

 Wikipedia

 Sontag was active in writing and speaking about, or traveling to, areas of conflict, including during the Vietnam War and the Siege of Sarajevo.
-She wrote extensively about literature, photography and media, culture, AIDS and illness, war, human rights, and left-wing politics.
-Her essays and speeches drew controversy, and she has been called "one of the most influential critics of her generation".
+She wrote extensively about literature, cinema, photography and media, illness, war, human rights, and left-wing politics.
+Her essays and speeches drew backlash and controversy, and she has been called "one of the most influential critics of her generation".

 Annotation